This course is still being released! Check back later for more chapters.

 Let's see if this worked!

 Back in the browser, refresh the page...
 Cool!
 The starships are now sorted alphabetically by name.
 There's just one tiny issue - there are duplicated names.
-It's possible our Starships come from different galaxies, cultures, or even comic strips with questionable names.
+It's possible our Starships come from different galaxies, so they might have the same name.
 To make things clearer, let's enhance the label.

 Using a Custom Callback for the Choice Label